Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• People who want steady back support for longer sitting
+• People who want steady back support for longer sits

-• Mixed-use living rooms (hosting + TV + occasional naps)
+• Mixed-use living rooms with hosting, TV, and occasional naps

-• Buyers who want strong value within a premium lineup
+• Buyers who want strong value inside a premium lineup

 Where it falls short